sebastianmenze/Processing-ADCP-data-from-IMR-vessels/README.md

 ### Demonstration cruise

-Together with this document, you will find a folder called  `demo_cruise/ADCP/150_KHZ` that contains raw VM-DAS data.
+A demo VM-ADCP data set can be downloaded here: http://vedlegg.uib.no/?id=098379b05a30182a3211e9d34d9332f6.
+The zip file contains the folder structure `demo_cruise/ADCP/150_KHZ` that contains raw VM-DAS data.
 We will use this as a test cruise for this tutorial.
 Once this works, you can go on and process real cruises from the IMR server.

 ### ADCP data storage at IMR